 HUD published Mortgagee Letter 2011-09, which gives counseling agencies the authority to increase the counseling fee from $125 to an amount they feel is “reasonable and customary” based on the level of service provided.
-On June 2, 2015, HUD published a memo to counselors reiterating its policies on HECM counseling fees, which you can read by clicking here.
+On June 2, 2015, HUD published a memo to counselors reiterating its policies on HECM counseling fees.

 What are Some Important Rules that Lenders Must Follow?

 1) A lender may not steer, direct, recommend, or otherwise encourage a client to seek the services of any one particular counseling agency.

 2) A lender must distribute the names of at least five local counseling agencies to a prospective client, plus the toll-free numbers for